Uplifting Athletes is a 501 (c)(3) nonprofit founded in 2007.

 Uplifting Athletes provides an opportunity for our student-athletes to enhance the valuable skills they develop on the college football playing field and hone in on transferable life and leadership skills that are necessary for careers after athletics.

 Uplifting Athletes Today

-All the annual events and fundraisers associated with Uplifting Athletes fuels its four charitable programs: Rare Disease Awareness, Rare Disease Research, Uplifting Experiences and Uplifting Leaders.
+All the annual events and fundraisers associated with Uplifting Athletes fuels its programs and areas of focus in rare disease awareness, research, Uplifting Experiences, and Uplifting Leaders.

-Since its inception, Uplifting Athletes has raised more than $5 million to support the mission of Uplifting Athletes and its charitable programs.
+Since its inception, Uplifting Athletes has raised more than $8 million to support its mission.

-of children with a rare disease will not live to see their 5th birthday.
+of children with a rare disease will not live to see their fifth birthday.

 of rare diseases affect children